Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetBlockSummary.json
          :language: json

-.. function:: GetBlocksAtHeight(blockHeight: BlockHeight) -> JsonResponse
+.. function:: GetBlocksAtHeight(block_height: BlockHeight) -> JsonResponse

    Get a list of the blocks at the given height.

-   :param blockHeight: A block height.
+   :param block_height: A block height.
-   :type blockHeight: |grpc-block-height|_
+   :type block_height: |grpc-block-height|_
    :returns: A list of block hashes.
    :rtype: ``JsonResponse`` with ``[BlockHash]`` (see JSON schema below)